AdaGondova/INSTN_TP_ML/README.md

 # EPU-IA-2021
-The repository will be public available on Github only during the practical session of machine learning.
+The repository will be publicly available on Github only during the practical session of machine learning.